Skip to product information

 Danil Yordanov, *1972 Balchik, Bulgaria

-Danil Yordanov studied painting at the Faculty of Fine Arts in Veliko Turnovo, Bulgaria, and graduated with a master's degree in 1997.
+Danil Yordanov studied painting at the Faculty of Fine Arts in Veliko Turnovo, Bulgaria, and received his Masters in 1997.
 The artist, who now lives in Kaiserslautern, creates abstract, monochrome works with graphite that are characterized by a radical reduction.
-Yordanov exploits the fine nuances between black and white, allows the material to become the constitutive moment of the work, and in doing so creates the monumental effect of the objects.
-The powerful and calm surfaces, which initially appear even, acquire a dense depth when viewed for a longer period of time.
+Yordanov exploits the fine nuances between black and white, allows the material to become the constitutive moment of the work, and in this way creates the monumental effect of the objects.
+The powerful and calm surfaces, which initially appear even, acquire a dense depth upon longer observation.
 Unevenness and scar-like lines indicate traces of use and time.
 Achromatic tonality pairs with the texture of the surface and conjures up an almost industrial character of the work.
-The result is a timeless dynamic.
+The result is a timeless dynamic .

 View full details